482solutions/hk-pv-solar-energy-tracking-system/README.md

 ```
 python plug.py --yaml-station-data test/station_1.yaml --station-config config/config_station_1.yaml
 ```
-- If you didn't provide seed phrase new account will be created, in log messages you will find it address and messages that tokens are required.
+- **Note** If you didn't provide seed phrase new account will be created, in log messages you will find it address and messages that tokens are required.
 To proceed, send tokens from predefined account to that address, after that program execution will continue.

 ## Flow